 Which Muscles Will You Work On?

 For every exercise, you will work on certain muscles that will help build your upper body strength.
 Here’s the list of muscles you will target.

-- Push Exercises – You will use the pectoral muscles, lats, trapezius muscles, triceps, and shoulders.
+- Push Exercises – You will use the pectoral musclesi XCommonly known as ‘pecs’, these are muscles connecting the upper arm and shoulder with the front of the chest. , lats, trapezius muscles, triceps, and shoulders.

 - Pull Exercises – You will use the large group of muscles like lats (upper back), trapezius muscles (center of the back), rhomboids (top of back), and erector spinae (bottom of back).